 I was especially impressed with the auto white balance.
 For one, it handled cloudy shooting conditions properly; a lot of cameras I've tested recently have not.
 Same goes for balance under our tungsten studio lights.
 Normally I don't comment on the tungsten results because every camera handles it miserably.
-On the flipside, though, Sony's default Standard Creative Style pushes hues slightly, throwing off color accuracy.
+On the flip side, though, Sony's default Standard Creative Style pushes hues slightly, throwing off color accuracy.
 Switching to the Neutral setting delivers the kind of results I expect from a pro camera, though some people might want to tweak the sharpness (like most manufacturers, Sony assumes if you want neutral colors you want no processing at all).

 Most of the time, the A99V feels responsive and fluid to shoot with.
 Yes, there's the occasional bout of reluctant autofocus lock and battery death -- for decent battery life you really need the multibattery grip, though that kind of defeats the purpose of making the camera lighter -- and the menus take just a hair longer to come up than I'd like while the camera's processing images.
 But overall I was happy with the camera's speed.

 By the numbers, the A99V offers performance competitive with other full-frame cameras.
-(Our benchmarks for the 5D Mark III and D800 used different methodology, but our numbers for the D600 and 6D are comparable.)
+(Our benchmarks for the 5D Mark III and D800 used different methodology, but our numbers for the Nikon D600 and Canon EOS 6D are comparable.)
 It powers on and shoots in just under a second -- a little on the slow side.
-In good light, it takes about 0.4 second to focus, expose and shoot, which rises to 0.5 second in dimmer conditions; that's relatively good, and partly held back by the somewhat slow-driving but optically excellent lens we used for performance testing, the Zeiss 24-70mm f2.8.
+In good light, it takes about 0.4 second to focus, expose, and shoot, which rises to 0.5 second in dimmer conditions; that's relatively good, and partly held back by the somewhat slow-driving but optically excellent lens we used for performance testing, the Zeiss 24-70mm f2.8.
 Two sequential shots run about 0.3 second for either raw or JPEG, also decent times.

 Despite the tons of technological R&D it sounds like Sony put into the autofocus system, I didn't feel always feel the magic.
-It has a dual phase-detection AF system, which the company claims improves tracking AF considerably, and a new AF Range control lets you specify near and far distance limiters for the focus range.
-I really like the tracking AF interface, with the big green box that follows your subject around the screen, but found that the focus lock just didn't keep up with the promise during continuous shooting, and even with the range limiter enabled find that tracking box a little too fickle, willing to hightail off with any bigger object that enters the scene.
+It has a dual phase-detection AF system, which the company claims improves tracking AF considerably, and a new AF Range control that lets you specify near and far distance limiters for the focus range.
+I really like the tracking AF interface, with the big green box that follows your subject around the screen, but found that the focus lock just didn't keep up with the promise during continuous shooting, and even with the range limiter enabled I found that tracking box a little too fickle, willing to hightail off after any bigger object that enters the scene.
 Nonetheless, I had no issues with the AF system that I haven't had with other cameras.

 In fact, I think the camera has too many autofocus options, making figuring out which settings you should use a bit too complicated.
 There are four AF mode choices: single, continuous, auto (which selects between single and continuous), and dynamic (Depth Map Assist Continuous AF), which seems to fine-tune the continuous AF phase-detection focus lock by expanding to the assist the areas.
 Then there are four AF area options: wide, zone, spot, and local.
-But the options or combinations that automatically choose the focus areas never seem to choose the correct ones, making it difficult to choose the option with any confidence.
+But the options or combinations that automatically choose the focus areas never seem to choose the correct ones, making it difficult to select the option with any confidence.
 This isn't a Sony- or A99V-specific issue; it's a problem with most AF systems that still remains despite all the effort.